eyereasoner/eye/see/README.md

 # Second Eye of Euler - SEE

-independent run of EYE cases
+Independent run of the EYE reasoning cases

 ## Install [trealla](https://github.com/trealla-prolog/trealla#building) and run
 ```